Unmasked

 with which they’ve stitched

-the place.
-After that it was a race
+the place; after that it's been a race

 to grow out my fingernails for a better grip